NikolayRag/typeTodo/README.rst

        - comment is any remaining text till the end of line

-4. .todo database and config file
+4. .do database and config file
 ---------------------------------

 4.1.
-       _[projectName].todo_ file is both configuration and default storage database.
+       _[projectName].do_ file is both configuration and default storage database.

 4.2.
        It is placed within the parent of first folder which is included in project.
-       That is, if first folder included in project is _/stuff/z-files/sourcesA_, then database/config will be stored at _/stuff/z-files/z-files.todo_ file.
+       That is, if first folder included in project is _/stuff/z-files/sourcesA_, then database/config will be stored at _/stuff/z-files/z-files.do_ file.
-       _[projectName].todo_ is automatically created as project is loaded.
+       _[projectName].do_ is automatically created as project is loaded.

 4.3.
-       If theres no project in Sublime, then _[sublimePackage]/typeTodo/.todo_ is used.
+       If theres no project in Sublime, then _[sublimePackage]/typeTodo/.do_ is used.

 4.4.
-       First non-blank lines of _.todo_ file are used to configure database itself.
+       First non-blank lines of _.do_ file are used to configure database itself.
        The configuration is taken from **last** line within this block that matches supported settings.
-       _.todo_ file is checked periodically for database configuration, and it reapplies if changed
+       _.do_ file is checked periodically for database configuration, and it reapplies if changed

 4.5.
-       **.todo** default configuration.
+       **.do** default configuration.
-       If no acceptable configuration found, then database is stored within _[projectname].todo_ file itself.
+       If no acceptable configuration found, then database is stored within _[projectname].do_ file itself.
        Each todo have form of

 ~~~